 PayPal co-founder Peter Thiel has claimed that Bitcoin has the potential to change the world.
 Here’s the thing, it won’t just be Bitcoin.
 Instead, it will be the so-called blockchain, which is “the global online ledger that underpins the bitcoin digital currency.”
 As further described in Wired, the blockchain is a database that runs across a worldwide network of independent machines.
 This technology “can provide a more secure, more reliable, more transparent, and more automatic way of exchanging money, securities, and other assets” such as stocks, bonds, and even house or car titles.
 As organizations create their own blockchains, thanks to the Open Ledger Project, they will be able to replace “the slower technologies and expensive middlemen that clog up today’s markets.”

 Finally, biometrics may be used to not only continue the elimination of cash and credit cards, but even smartphones and wearables.
 We’re seeing this now with companies like Apple and Samsung using fingerprint payments on their mobile devices.
 Pulsewallet will allow customers to simply wave their palm over a reader to make an in-store purchase.
+The future of the payments iIndustry is looking very positive.

 MasterCard previously developed the ADS VeriChip, which was a chip implanted under the skin.
 The chip was approved by the FDA, but didn’t go much further.
 Recently, the high-tech Epicenter office in Sweden placed chips under the hands of employees.
 RFID (radio-frequency identification) chips could store financial information which would replace the need for carrying cash, cards, or mobile payment solutions.